kubernetes/website/content/en/docs/contribute/localization.md

 two-letter code for Korean is `ko`.

-If the language you are starting a localization for is spoken in various places with significative differences between the variants, it might make sense to combine the lowercased ISO-3166 country code with the language two-letter code.
+If the language you are starting a localization for is spoken in various places with significant differences between the variants, it might make sense to combine the lowercased ISO-3166 country code with the language two-letter code.
 For example, Brazilian Portuguese is localized as `pt-br`.